-Erectile dysfunction (a.k.a.
-ED or impotence) remains a subject many men understandably struggle to talk about.
+Treating erectile dysfunction, also known as ED or impotence, remains a subject many men struggle to talk about.

-If you’re suffering from erectile dysfunction, trust me when I say you’re not alone.
-It’s estimated to affect more than one in five Australian men over the age of 40.
+If you’re suffering from ED, trust me when I say you’re not alone.
+We estimate the condition affects more than one in five Australian men over 40.

-There are lots of recognised causes of erectile dysfunction, with most falling into either a physical or psychological category.
+There are many causes of erectile dysfunction, with most falling into either the physical or psychological category.

 Physical causes include: